- About Us

 - Resources and Publications

 - News and Events

 Welcome to the LIME Network

-The LIME Network is a program of Medical Deans Australia and New Zealand, funded by the Australian Government Department of Health and Ageing.
+The LIME Network is a program of Medical Deans Australia and New Zealand, funded by the Australian Government Department of Health.

 The LIME Network is a dynamic network dedicated to ensuring the quality and effectiveness of teaching and learning of Indigenous health in medical education, as well as best practice in the recruitment and retention of Indigenous medical students.

 The LIME Network Program seeks to establish a continuing bi-national presence that encourages and supports collaboration within and between medical schools in Australia and New Zealand to support the development, delivery and evaluation of quality Indigenous health content in medical education with the aid of the CDAMS Indigenous Health Curriculum Framework and the Critical Reflection Tool (CRT).

 It also seeks to build multi-disciplinary and multi-sectoral linkages and to provide quality review, professional development, capacity-building;and advocacy functions.
 The LIME Network recognises and promotes the primacy of Indigenous leadership and knowledge.

 LIME Good Practice Case Studies Volume Two - Now Available

 The LIME Good Practice Case Studies booklets showcase examples of good practice in Indigenous medical education from medical schools across Australia and Aotearoa/New Zealand.